WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 The Goal: Avoid content that could trigger seizures or physical reactions.

-Why It Matters: Flashing or blinking content can trigger seizures in users with photosensitive epilepsy or cause discomfort for others.
+Why It Matters: Flashing or blinking elements can harm users with photosensitive epilepsy or cause discomfort for others.

-Example: Avoid using content that flashes more than three times per second.
+Example: Avoid flashing banners or animations that blink more than three times per second.

-Pro Tip: Tools like Trace can analyze your site for any flashing elements that might pose a risk.
+Pro Tools: Tools like Trace can analyze your site for any flashing elements that might pose a risk.

 8. Navigable (2.4.1 – 2.4.12)